There’s a lot of good news when it comes to getting and staying married.

 The Five Love Languages

-Dr. Gary Chapman developed the five love languages after providing years of marriage counseling.
-Grounded in Christian principles, the focus is on how to have healthy relationships.
-Chapman points out that these languages apply to other types of relationships, too.
+Dr. Gary Chapman (1992) developed the five love languages after providing years of marriage counseling.
+Focusing on how to have healthy romantic relationships, Chapman points out that these languages apply to other types of relationships, too.

 - Accept and laugh about the minor irritations.

 - Words of affirmation – Remember how your parents taught you to say, “please” and “thank you”?
 Sometimes we forget this simple tip in our relationships.
 The bottom line is we all love positive words from the people we respect and love.